achrafsq/Samankata/README.md

-In this repository we will working on this Samarankatas (cases). small interesting problems every one of this katas will help the trainer of know the rails of the best practices using the TDD : design pattern after completing this Katas we will convert it to rust language.
+In this repository we will working on this Samarankatas (cases). small interesting problems every one of this katas will help the trainer of know the rails of the best practices using the TDD : design pattern after completing this Katas we will convert it to rust language 22/06/2023
-22/06/2023